mjpclab/go-http-file-server/README.md

 --hostname <hostname> ...
     Specify hostname associated with current virtual host.
-    If hostname starts with ".", treat it as a suffix, to match all levels of sub domains.
+    If value starts with ".", treat it as a suffix, to match all levels of sub domains. e.g. ".example.com" If value ends with ".", treat it as a prefix, to match all levels of suffix domains.

 -r|--root <directory>
     Root directory of the server.